Can You Ride a 50cc Scooter or Motorbike with a Car Licence?

 • A moped—fitted with an electric motor or an internal combustion engine (with a maximum capacity of 50mL) with a maximum manufacturer’s top-rated speed of 50km/h that is not a bicycle.
 If you are riding a moped on a car licence you must not carry a passenger.

-For legal motorcycle riding in Queensland, it is mandatory to hold a specific motorcycle license or learner permit.
+For legal motorcycle riding in Queensland, it is mandatory to hold the appropriate motorcycle licence or learner permit.

 RE Class Licence

-If you hold a RE Class Licence, you can drive the following vehicles:
+If you hold an RE Class Licence, you can ride:

-• A moped—fitted with an electric motor or an internal combustion engine (with a maximum capacity of 50mL) with a maximum manufacturer’s top rated speed of 50km/h that is not a bicycle.
-Any other vehicle with a larger engine or faster top rated speed is classed as a motorcycle.
+• A moped: fitted with an electric motor or an internal combustion engine of 50cc or less, with a top speed of 50 km/h, that is not a bicycle.

-• A LAMS Approved ( learner approved motorcycle ) 2 or 3 wheel, with or without a trailer.
+• A Learner Approved Motorcycle (LAMS): 2- or 3-wheeled motorcycles with or without a trailer.

-Note: The Learner Approved Motorcycle Scheme (LAMS) identifies motorcycles that are considered suitable for motorcycle learners and novice riders after progressing from a motorcycle learner licence.
-A learner approved motorcycle is a production motorcycle that is fitted with an electric motor, or has an internal combustion engine with a maximum engine capacity of 660mL and:
+The Learner Approved Motorcycle Scheme (LAMS) identifies motorcycles suitable for learners and novice riders progressing from a motorcycle learner licence.
+A LAMS-approved motorcycle:

-• has maximum power to weight ratio of 150kW per tonne (t)
+• Has a maximum power-to-weight ratio of 150 kW per tonne

-Modifications that increase the maximum engine power of the motorcycle are not considered allowable.
+Modifications that increase engine power are not allowed.

 R Class Licence

-If you hold a R Class Licence, you can drive the following vehicles:
+If you hold an R Class Licence, you can ride:

-• A motorcycle (2 or 3 wheel) with unlimited engine size, with or without a trailer.
+• Any motorcycle or road scooter (2- or 3-wheeled), with unlimited engine size, with or without a trailer.

 Scooter Style Moped or 50cc Scooters to ride on your C-Class driver’s license: